besoeasy/katal/readme.md

 # 📥 KATAL

 **KATAL** is a **download manager** controlled by a **Nostr bot**.
 Download files to cloud and then it will allow you to access it via HTTP & SMB, you can use access your files android TV and mobile devices.
+Users interact with the system through encrypted direct messages on Nostr, which then controls a powerful download manager backend.

 ---